 But financial education is the key to alleviating many of the personal finance unknowns that I describe here today, or the many other unknowns that I haven’t touched on here.
 Unfortunately, personal finance education is not a part of many common educational curricula.
 Instead, one has to find information on their own–thank goodness for the Internet!

 Personally, I’ve learned a lot scouring sites like NerdWallet and the tomes of Reddit’s past.
 There are millions of people just like you–just like us–who are trying to learn by feel through murky personal finances.
 What do experts think?
 How did prior success occur?
 What are the most well-respected books on personal finance?

 If you’re looking for a takeaway today, it’s this: think hard about your personal finance unknowns, and find a way to figure them out one by one.
 Google is your friend, and there are lots of people out there willing to vet what you’ve learned.
 Heck–run it by me!
 I love to field questions.

 In my opinion, 95% of personal finance information is pretty easy to pick up on, but takes a little bit of homework.
 It’s neither rocket science nor common sense.
 It’s somewhere in between.
 The remaining 5% tends to be so obscure that it probably won’t matter to you anyway.

 If you spend a few hours a month attempting to fill the gaps in your personal finance unknowns, you’ll be amazed how much you know one year from now.
 I can certainly attest to that.

 Thanks for reading today’s Best Interest.
+Consider filling in your personal finance unknowns by subscribing–you’ll get new articles emailed straight to your inbox (no spam or junk).
 Watch out for that swan!